GroupCamp/GroupCamp-API/doc-reporting/track_v1/GET_track_v1_timelogs.md

 ## Return value

+The results are paginated.
+See documentation on the [pagin mechanism](../../Paging.md) for more informations.

+Mechanism used: `full`

   This method returns a JSON structure.
 An array, all elements are of type [Timelog](../types/Timelog.md)

 Name   |  Type   |  Description
 -------|---------|-------------